Buy a Home

 - Be unable to afford to buy a property on the open market that meets your housing needs

 - Not already own a home, or you will have sold your current home before you complete the purchase

 - Have enough money to cover the costs of buying the home i.e legal fees

 - Not be in mortgage or rent arrears (at the time of the application, in the past year)

 - Get in touch: Once you have made contact you will need to register with the Help to Buy agent and complete our shared ownership application form.
 When we have checked your eligibility we will request you make contact with a financial advisor before you place a reservation on a plot of your choice

 - Reserve your plot: We can arrange for you to view suitable properties or go through plans with you at our office if the property has yet to be completed.
-If you are happy with your property you can place a reservation.
+If you're happy with your property you can place a reservation by paying a fee of £250.
 Your reservation will hold the property within the timescales that we have agreed in order for you to obtain your mortgage and exchange contracts.

 - Get a mortgage: If you are not buying your share outright, you will need a mortgage.
 We can provide you with a list of independent financial advisor’s you can contact or you can choose your own.
 Your mortgage lender will arrange a mortgage valuation for you.
 You will need to send us your mortgage offer as soon as you have received it.